 Price: Free individual version for up to four goals or unlimited goals for $5/month; team version costs $10/month and up

 Unlike the other apps on our list, Lifetick takes a philosophical approach to goal-setting before arming you with the tools to achieve them.
-Lifetick asks you to start with your core values, understand how your goals are linked and why they matter before you commit to a series of tasks.
-LifeTick, integrated via web, iOS and Android, has a free individual version for up to four goals or unlimited goals for $5/month.
+Lifetick asks you to start with your core values and understand why they matter before you commit to a series of tasks.
+LifeTick, integrated via web, iOS, and Android, has a free individual version for up to four goals or unlimited goals for $5/month.
 Team memberships for organizations run $10/month and up.

-To begin, users select up to 10 core values or areas important to them, which may include health, family, education, lifestyle, friends, spirituality, finance, and career or a custom selection.
-They then set SMART goals, linking to a specific core value, writing down why it matters, and marking the magnitude (Easy – 1 to Audacious – 5) and priority of low to high.
-Tasks under each goal will help get started.
+- Value-Based Goal-Setting: users select up to 10 core values, which may include health, family, education, lifestyle, friends, spirituality, finance, and career or a custom selection.
+They then set SMART goals, linking to a specific core value, writing down why it matters, and marking the magnitude and priority of low-to-high.

-The free individual version also includes email reminders, a journal of achievements, and goal and task reports.
+- Reminders & Reports: The free individual version also includes email reminders, a journal of achievements, and goal and task reports.
 The paid version for individuals also includes multi-task checklists, the ability to customize trackers and tracker reports.
-The team version has a different structure for families, businesses and schools.
-School subscriptions allow interaction through messaging and comments on goals, progress reports with charts, and both student and teacher management.

 Who Should Use Lifetick